kkohtaka/gosplit/README.md

 - Extracts standalone functions
 - Extracts struct definitions
 - Extracts methods with their receiver types
-- Preserves comments and formatting
+- Preserves doc strings and comments
 - Outputs chunks as JSON lines
+- Supports reading from a file and writing to a file or stdout

 ## Installation